-The Central Authority is convinced that admitting domestic violence as an exception for not returning a child to his or her previous country violates the 1980 Hague Convention on International Child Abduction. la diaria investigated why.
+The Central Authority is convinced that recognising domestic violence as an exception for not returning a child to his or her previous country breaches the 1980 Hague Convention on International Child Abduction. la diaria investigated why.

 by Patrícia Álvares, for la diaria – June 29, 2024*